 Parting Pleasantries

 Deciding to change industries is never easy, especially when you’ve been in the same one for four decades.
-I had a lot of support from my coworkers, and the company executives.
-They made it clear that I was welcome to stay as long as I wanted, but the years had caught up with me.
+I had a lot of support from my coworkers and the company executives.
+They clarified that I could stay as long as I wanted, but the years had caught up with me.
 After I gave them my notice of departure, the countdown began in earnest.
 As my “final day” drew nearer, I contracted what Crystal calls “senioritis”.
 Cross-training my replacements kept my mind occupied at work.
-It was those hours away from the office where I would contemplate life on the outside.
+Those hours away from the office, I would contemplate life on the outside.

 Heading into Our Changing Lives

-For years I had immersed myself in my job and it had consumed me.
+For years, I immersed myself in my job, which consumed me.
 Crystal and I found ourselves once again facing the reality of Our Changing Lives.
-This new chapter has reenergized me and I can’t wait to see what it holds.
-For decades we have dreamed of seeing more of North America.
-This winter we will spend our time planning the future direction for our blog.
+This new chapter has reenergized me, and I can’t wait to see what it holds.
+For decades, we have dreamed of seeing more of North America.
+This winter, we will spend time planning our blog’s future direction.
 We know it will have lots of family-friendly places to see.
-We also plan on sharing more of the personal side, to show that there is plenty of life after retirement. our
+We also plan on sharing more of the personal side to show that there is plenty of life after retirement.

 I worked 48 years as journalist and then an advocate (lobbyist) for local governments.
 After 18 years at the Unified Government, I retired at age 65.
 Two days later I launched my own Government relations firm named StrategyConsultants.
 I’m as busy as ever.
 And that’s good because boredom and having no mission would be very bad for me.